LAG1819/label-classification-repo/README.md

-# BERT-based text classification framework for the german industry.
+# Automated Labeling Framework and BERT-based Text Classification for German Industry.
 A text classificatior of industry-specific texts based on automated labeling and tranfsormers.

 <!-- "Analysis and automated labeling of topics and trends in the German